 Your prescription will usually be ready two full working days after the receipt of your request.

 It is YOUR responsibility to ensure that you order in good time before you run out of supplies; especially near a Bank Holiday as the pharmacies may be closed.

 Certain medications cannot be ordered this way:

-The surgery will be closed from 12:30pm on Thursday 16th October 2014 for clinical training.
-We will be reopening the doors at 8:00am on Friday 17th October.
+The surgery will also be CLOSED from 12:30pm Wednesday 13th July for clinical training.
+We will be reopening the doors at 8:00am on Thursday 14th July 2016.

 Lister Medical Centre is usually open Monday to Friday 8:00am to 6:30pm (closed Mondays 1:00pm to 2:00pm)